RiftValleySoftware/RVS_Checkbox/README.md

     </tbody>
 </table>

-The "Default" images are [SF Symbols](https://developer.apple.com/sf-symbols/) images, that are "baked into" the class, and the "User-Provided" images are three arbitrary images that can be added in the storyboard, or assinged directly.
+The "Default" images are [SF Symbols](https://developer.apple.com/sf-symbols/) images, that are "baked into" the class, and the "User-Provided" images are three arbitrary images that can be added in the storyboard, or assigned directly.
 They can be template, or full-color.

 The images will resize with the control, but will retain their aspect (Aspect fit mode).